faisalakb/Ruby_Catalog_my_things_capstone/README.md

 </a>

-- Add the logical ruby classes and modules
+- Add the logic for all ruby classes and their methods according to the UML graph
+- Add simple terminal user interface for user interaction
 - Save records to json files
+- Load records from json files
+- Add the layout schema files to be used in the future to link the app with sql database
+- Rspec test Units for all methods used on each class
+- Used linter workflow for more organized code

 <p align="right">(<a href="#readme-top">back to top</a>)</p>